Photos from Steve Maly's Collection: (Click to enlarge)

-Sword of St. Maurice of Turin
+Albion Sword of St. Maurice of Turin

-Original: Circa 13th Century
+Original: Circa 13th century

 The St. Maurice of Turin sword is a replica of the sword that is reputed to have beheaded St. Maurice in his martyrdom in the 3rd-4th Century AD.
 This Albion version is produced in the way the sword would have looked when new, rather than its current state.
 The grip is linen-wrapped over a wooden core and covered in leather.
-It has been suggested that due to the size of the blade on a single-handed sword, that this would have seen duty as a cavalry weapon in its fighting life.
+It has been suggested that due to the size of the blade on a single-handed sword this would likely have seen duty as a cavalry weapon in its fighting life.

 The pommel is a flattened version of a Brazil nut form known as the Oakeshott Type A. The fuller of the blade is engraved with H+H on one side and +H+ on the other.
 It is believed this is a reference to the holy trinity.
 The Style 6 guard is of a curved form.